red-collar-official/flutter_kore/packages/umvvm/docs/wrapper.md

 We dont need to write dependencies in our instances for singleton wrappers and we can access it with <b>app.instances</b>.

-Wrapper can be disposed when dependent element is disposed.

 Wrapper also can depend on other [interactors](./interactor.md) and wrappers (or [custom](./custom_instance.md) instances) via <b>dependencies</b> field in configuration object.

 Configuration object provided via <b>configuration</b> getter for every dependent wrapper.